Zerif-Shinu/TerrariaPlugins/README.md

 ## Terraria Plugins
 ### BrotKasten

-BrostKasten is a Terraria Server Plugin, for TShock - Server,  for Terraria Version 1.3.5.3 .
+BrotKasten is a Terraria Server Plugin, for TShock - Server,  for Terraria Version 1.3.5.3 .

 Its about Administration of your Terraria TShock Server More informations are about to come